joinpursuit/Pursuit-Core-Web/full_stack_express/express-rest-crud-mvc-index/README.md

 **Bonus:** [Read more on software architecture](https://en.wikipedia.org/wiki/Software_architecture)

-We are going to be loosely following a very common software design pattern called [MVC](https://en.wikipedia.org/wiki/Model–view–controller) : Model-view-controller
+We are going to be loosely following a very common software design pattern called [MVC](https://en.wikipedia.org/wiki/Model–view–controller) : Model-View-Controller

 This allows developers to separate the concerns of the data, the view and the controller.